CPEC Authority established through ordinance

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan arrived in Beijing late at night on Monday and will embark on two-day official visit of China on Tuesday.
-Meanwhile, President Arif Alvi promulgated an ordinance to provide for establishment of the China Pakistan Economic Corridor (CPEC) Authority.
+ISLAMABAD: Prime Minister Imran Khan arrived in Beijing late at night on Monday as he will embark on two-day official of China on Tuesday as President Dr Arif Alvi promulgated an Ordinance to provide for establishment of the China Pakistan Economic Corridor (CPEC) Authority.

 The establishment of CPEC Authority was aimed at accelerating the pace of CPEC related activities, find new drivers of growth, unlock the potential of interlinked production network and global value chains through regional and global connectivity.